-In the context of Matrix's engagements with banks for receiving credit facilities, Matrix has undertaken to maintain the following financial covenants, as they are expressed in its financial statements, as described:
+In the context of Matrix's engagements with banks and financial institutions for receiving credit facilities, Matrix has undertaken to maintain the following financial covenants, as they are expressed in its financial statements:

-- (i) The total rate of Matrix debts and liabilities to banks with the addition of debts in respect of debentures that have been and/or will be issued by it and shareholders' loans that have been and/or will be provided by it (collectively, the "debts") will not exceed 40% of its total balance sheet. - (ii) The ratio of Matrix debts less cash to the annual EBITDA will not exceed 3.5. - (iii) Matrix equity shall not be lower than NIS 275 million (approximately \$73.4 million) at all times.
-As of December 31, 2018, Matrix's equity was approximately NIS 714 million (approximately \$190.5 million). - (iv) Matrix balances of cash and short-term investments in its balance sheet shall not be lower than NIS 50 million (approximately \$13.3 million). - (v) In the event that Formula ceases to hold 30% of Matrix share capital or is no longer the largest shareholder in Matrix, the credit may be placed for immediate repayment. - (vi) Matrix has committed that the rate of ownership and control of Matrix IT-Systems shall never be below 50.1%. - (vii) Matrix will not create any pledge on all or part of its property and assets in favor of any third party and will not provide any guarantee to secure any third party's debts as they are today and as they will be without the banks' consent (except for a first rate fixed pledge on an asset which acquisition will be financed by a third party and which the pledge will be in his favor). - (viii) Matrix will not sell and/or transfer all or part of its assets to others in any manner whatsoever without the banks' advance written consent, unless it is done in the ordinary course of business.
+(i) The total rate of Matrix financial debts and liabilities to banks with the addition of debts in respect of debentures that have been and/or will be issued by Matrix and shareholders' loans that have been and/or will be granted to Matrix (collectively, the "debts") will not exceed 40% of its total balance sheet.

+- (ii) The ratio of Matrix net debt to the annual EBITDA will not exceed 3.5.
+As of December 31, 2019, Matrix ratio of net debt to EBITDA was 0.9. - (iii) Matrix equity shall not be lower than NIS 275 million (approximately \$80 million) at all times.
+As of December 31, 2019 Matrix's equity was approximately NIS 740 million (approximately \$214 million). - (iv) Matrix balances of cash and short-term investments in its balance sheet shall not be less than NIS 50 million (approximately \$14 million).
+In the context of Matrix' issuance of commercial Securities which are not listed, Matrix committed to maintain at all time a cash and short-term investments balances of approximately NIS 100 million (approximately \$29 million).
+As of December 31, 2019, Matrix's cash and short-term investments were approximately NIS 460 million (approximately \$133 million). - (v) In the event that Formula ceases to hold 30% of Matrix share capital or is no longer the largest shareholder in Matrix, the credit may be placed for immediate repayment. - (vi) Matrix has committed that the rate of ownership and control of Matrix IT-Systems shall never be below 50.1%. - (vii) Matrix will not create any pledge on all or part of its property and assets in favor of any third party and will not provide any guarantee to secure any third party's debts as they are today and as they will be without the banks' consent (except for a first rate fixed pledge on an asset which acquisition will be financed by a third party and which the pledge will be in his favor). - (viii) Matrix will not sell and/or transfer all or part of its assets to others in any manner whatsoever without the banks' advance written consent unless it is done in the ordinary course of business.